fuomI/full-stack-development/README.md

 	- Presenting json data in a html table

 - [ ] **ws3**
+	- How to install node-fetch
+	- How to import node-fetch (2.6.7 version can be imported using require)
+	- Request to API using fetch in node.js

 - [ ] **ws4**
 - [ ] **ws5**